ballerina-platform/ballerina-dev-website/learn/guides/observing-ballerina-programs/observing-your-application-with-prometheus-grafana-jaeger-and-elastic-the-stack.md

 Observability consists of three major pillars.

 ### Metrics
-Numeric values that are collected and aggregated over a period of time
+Numeric values that are collected and aggregated over a period of time.

 ### Tracing
 The activities that occur when a request/transaction occurs in the system from the point of entry to exit.